Who we are:

 Caring for an older family member is hard work, whether we're in the same home or caring at a distance - so let's use all the tools we can get!
 This program is an overview of widely available, relatively simple, low-cost technological tools and online resources to make that job easier.
 Format is a Zoom presentation followed by Q&A and group discussion.

 Date: June 2020 (in partnership with Sunnyvale Senior Center)

-People who are informed about their health have much higher rates of good health outcomes.
-But information by itself isn't sufficient.
-The health and medical information accessed through the links in our online library (or presented in our programs) is not intended to replace or substitute for the advice or instruction of a health care professional.
+People who are well-informed about their health have much better health outcomes.
+But information, just by itself, is not sufficient.
+The health and medical information accessed through the links in our online library and presented in our programs is not intended to substitute for the advice or instruction of a health care professional.
 As librarians, we are not qualified to express opinions about medical care, only to offer information.
 Be sure to discuss information found through these sources with your health care providers.